torinmb/Alzheimers_Flashing_Gamma_Lights/README.md

 Total Cost:
 $49.9

+This project is also possible to accomplish with a standard RGB LED strip instead of an addressable LED strip.
 # Instructions
 Download and install the Adafruit NeoPixel library and install it by unziping the folder, renaming it to Adafruit_NeoPixel adding it to the Arduino library folder.
 On Mac it is located under ~/Documents/Arduino/library.
 If there is no library folder you can create one. https://github.com/adafruit/Adafruit_NeoPixel